sharpest-minds/hiring-tips/README.md

 6. Reach out to them after the event ends, and _follow up_.
 Expect to have to follow up an _anomalously high_ number of times.
 Networking events always generate a ton of connections for everybody, most of which go nowhere.
 Personalize your follow ups.
 They don't remember you, _but you should remember them_ - that's how you stand out!

+# Checklist: how to network on LinkedIn

+1. **For most people**, there isn't any value in collecting random LinkedIn connections if you don't know them and they don't know you.
+You should connect with someone on LinkedIn if you, at a minimum: a) have met them in person, or 2) have already had 2-way communication with them some other way (email, Twitter, etc.).

+2. If you want to follow someone's posts on LinkedIn (e.g., [Andrew Ng](https://www.linkedin.com/in/andrewyng/)), don't connect with them; *follow* them.

+3. While you should never try to connect with *random* people you don't know, it can be a good idea to connect with *specific* people you don't know.
+For example, if someone is a hiring manager at a company you want to work at, it can be a good idea to connect with them.
+The points below explain how to do that.

+4. Here's the situation.
+Suppose you really want to get hired at Uber Data Science in Seattle.
+You're being mentored by, e.g., a Senior Data Scientist at Deloitte.

+5. Start by searching for folks who work at Uber DS in Seattle on LinkedIn.
+Identify their Twitter accounts, Medium blogs, any online presence by any of them.
+Engage with them personally as much as possible - smart, positive comments on Twitter, Medium posts, etc. Do that for at least 1 week with as many of them as possible.

+6. Then, connect with as many as you can on LinkedIn with a personal, customized message ideally that references other stuff they've written online.
+People *love it* when you quote their own insights back to them.

+7. Once you're connected and you can message them without character limits, try to start a conversation.
+The trick is, don't ask for something - *offer* something.
+One good strategy is to combine an idea with an implied compliment.
+Example: I'm working on this data science project with a Senior Data Scientist at Deloitte (instant signal of high value).
+I had `this thought / idea / insight`, I've been following your work for the last little while, and been really impressed, and I'd really value your thoughts on it.

+8. This says to me: 1) A Senior Data Scientist at Deloitte thinks you're a valuable enough person to spend time working on a project with, so you must be valuable.
+2) You think independently, since you've had this insight.
+3) you've been following my work on the Internet and despite having access to a Senior DS at Deloitte you respect my work so much that you think I'm worth reaching out to about this.

+9. Do this with a small handful of people at first, and you're almost guaranteed to start a productive conversation with at least one of them.

+10. **Important:** Don't send generic messages to a ton of people.
+Impersonal LinkedIn spam will *only* damage your reputation.
+When in doubt, ask yourself: Does this message make it obvious that I've spent more than 5 minutes investigating this person's online presence?
+If the answer isn't "heck yes", then keep working on your message.

 # Checklist: how to apply

 1. Don't have a resume?
 Make one.
 [Use this template for the format](http://zokidesign.com/portfolio/free-resume-template/), [and use this template for the content](https://docs.google.com/document/d/1nN8ruroM-Msu8zyFz9rQlzoCjzv6GD5YI8PzP9DJTKc/edit).
 Go through it and correct [these very common resume mistakes](https://medium.com/@avishalom/resume-mistake-bingo-c08df472976e).
 Then go through it _again_, and correct [these other resume mistakes that are specific to ML and data science](https://towardsdatascience.com/the-4-fastest-ways-not-to-get-hired-as-a-data-scientist-565b42bd011e)!